jakeleyhr/GetVISTA/README.md

                         complementing if needed
   -flank FLANK          Select 2 genes to specify new range. 'in' to include the flanking
-                        genes, 'ex' to exclude them
+                        genes, 'ex' to exclude them -vis                  Display graphical representation of the sequence in the terminal
 ```
 ## engene inputs:
 The simplest inputs are the species name (**-s**) and gene name (**-g**), along with the **-autoname** flag: